Enhancing Injection Molding with Plastic Additives and Fillers

 Understanding Plastic type and Additives and Fillers

-These compounds serve a variety of purposes, including altering the material’s physical properties, enhancing its appearance, or improving its performance characteristics.
+These compounds serve a variety of purposes, including altering the material’s physical properties like UV or chemical resistance, enhancing its appearance like color or texture, and improving its performance characteristics like increasing strength and durability.
 Plastic polymer additives and fillers can be incorporated into the plastic through two main methods: by having the material manufacturer compound them into the base resin or by adding them as concentrates during the molding process.

 Types of Plastic Additives and Fillers